The-Balthazar/BrewWikiGen/README.md

 * `OutputDirectory` needs to point to a real directory.
 I'd go for wherever you check out your mods wiki repository, but what you do with the output is up to you.

-* `WikiGeneratorDirectory` should point to the folder this readme and `Run.lua` are located in.
+* `WikiGeneratorDirectory` should point to the folder `Main.lua` is located in.
 Include a slash at the end.

 * `EnvironmentData` contains the following environmental values: